arnavdandu/fchacks_emotion_chat_app/README.md

 ## Getting Started

-The source code is in /lib/main.dart
+The app source code is in /lib/main.dart
+The cloud function code is in detect_tone.py